Woodbois

 127. Implementation of commitment to minimise inorganic fertiliser usage?

 The company reports that it doesn't use chemicals in any forestry, sawmill, or veneer operations, including pesticides and chemical fertilisers.
-The company reports having used '0' chemicals and pesticides in 2019, 2020, and 2021.
+The company reports having used '0' chemicals and pesticides from 2019-2022.
 However, this information is not externally verified.

 128. Integrated Pest Management (IPM) approach?